Nervous about the SAT or ACT?

 For instance, here are three I notice at this very moment:

-1. The light weight of the ring on my right pointer finger as I type out this post;
+1. The gentle weight of my glasses on my nose as I type out this post;

-2. The slight sensation of the air leaving and entering my left nostril as I breathe;
+2. The sensation of my chest moving in and out as I breathe;

-3. The feeling of my right foot resting on the floor.
+3. The feeling of my left foot resting on the floor.

 For you, maybe your three points of contact are:

-1. The pressure of the chair you’re sitting on against your left thigh;
+1. The pressure of the chair you’re sitting on against your right thigh;

-2. The feeling of your ankles crossed over the other;
+2. The feeling of your elbow on the table;

-3. The softness of your sweater where it meets the nape of your neck.
+3. The soft tickle of your hair against your neck.

 Whatever your three points of contact are, find them, and notice ALL THREE at the SAME TIME while you take in THREE DEEP BREATHS.
 (I like to do this with my eyes closed, but you don’t have to.)

-Something kind of amazing will happen: if you stay focused on ONLY those three points of contact and on ALL of those three points of contact at the same time, the mental chatter will soften or even disappear entirely, at least for a spell.
+Something incredible will happen: if you stay focused on ONLY those three points of contact and on ALL of those three points of contact at the same time, the mental chatter will soften or even disappear entirely, at least for a while.

 Make it a habit to do this before you start a test section or a study session; it only costs you about ten seconds.
 Soon, this ritual will become second nature, and you’ll win more and more precious mental space for your brain—which brings clarity.
 And focus.
-And comprehension, retention…and yes, a higher number of points!
+And comprehension, retention…and yes, more points!

 Conclusion

-To some, test anxiety might sound like a woo-woo, abstract concept—but the proof is in the pudding: I’ve seen many students noticeably improve their scores just by calming their test-day nerves.
+To some, test anxiety might sound like a New Age-y, hard-to-pin-down concept—but there’s real truth behind it: I’ve seen many students noticeably improve their scores just by calming their test-day nerves.

 OR, if private tutoring doesn’t fit your budget or study style, never fear!
 My online course will let you proceed at your own pace:

-This bingeable, rewatchable video class will help you triumph over your test anxiety once and for all.
+This video class—which, once purchased is yours to replay forever—will help you leave your test anxiety behind once and for all.
 I walk you through over a DOZEN tricks and strategies for keeping calm and testing on.
 If you liked the tip that today’s post had to offer, just imagine the kind of score you can achieve with buckets MORE of them.